-This first phase of the renovation expanded and upgraded the fitness center.
-The second phase was the renovation of two model guestrooms.
-These two rooms were viewed by the University to determine the final design for the guest room renovations.
-The fitness center and two guestroom renovations were completed in 4 months.
+Fitness Center and Model Guestrooms: This first phase of the renovation expands and upgrades the fitness center and two model guestrooms.
+The University is brought in to determine the final design for the guest room renovations.

-The third phase of construction included the renovation of 89 guestrooms in the wings of the hotel that were built in 1924 and 1940.
-All corridors of the hotel were also renovated.
-The work also included the renovations of Chancellor’s Suites and converting the current administrative office area to suites.
+89 Guestroom Renovations: The third phase of construction includes the renovation of 89 guestrooms in wings of the hotel that were built in 1924 and 1940, as well as all corridors of the hotel.
+Work also includes renovation of the Chancellor’s Suites and converting administrative office area to suites.